PX4/PX4-user_guide/en/sensor_bus/i2c_general.md

 ## I2C Bus Accelerators

-I2C bus accelerators are separate circuits that can be used to support more devices on the same I2C bus.
+I2C bus accelerators are separate circuits that can be used to support longer wiring lenght of the same I2C bus.
 They work by physically dividing an I2C network into 2 parts and using their own transistors to amplify I2C signals.

 Available accelerators include: